sean-smith/swsmith.cc/github/content/posts/multi-az-parallelcluster.md

 This is a beta launch and has some caveats:

 * Clusters that create an FSx Lustre filesystem will throw an error about Multi-Subnets.
-The solution here is to [create a filesystem then create the cluster](fsx-persistent-2-pcluster.html) and attach it.
+The solution here is to [create a filesystem](fsx-persistent-2-pcluster.html) then create the cluster and attach it.
-* Traffic between different Availibility Zones will incur a small charge of $.01/GB, this is documented [here](https://aws.amazon.com/ec2/pricing/on-demand/#Data_Transfer_within_the_same_AWS_Region).
+* Traffic between different Availibility Zones will incur a small charge of $.01/GB, which I explore [below](#cost-).

 ## Setup